MicrosoftDocs/playfab-docs/playfab-docs/features/data/dataconnections/quickstart.md

 ## Pre-requisite:
 - For Data Connections, you need an Azure subscription and a storage account.
-- Currently, Data Connections is limited to the West US 2 region.
-We will be expanding this to other regions soon.
 - For PlayFab to ingest data in your storage account, container details along with authorization using a SAS token are required.
 To create a SAS token using Microsoft Azure portal, follow the steps below.

-> [!Important]
-> Currently, West US 2 is the only supported Azure region.
-We're planning to expand support to additional regions soon.
->

 ## Create a Data Connection